-A pro rata percentage is determined by dividing the number of calendar days in the semester attending by the total calendar days in the semester.
-The total calendar days in a semester includes weekends, but excludes scheduled breaks of five or more days and days that students were on an approved leave of absence.
+A pro rata percentage is determined by dividing the number of calendar days in the semester.
+The total calendar days in the semester.
+The total calendar days in the semester. of five or more days and days that students were on an approved leave of absence.
 The unearned portion shall be refunded up to a point in time that the amount earned equals 60%.
 Students withdrawing after the calculated percentage of completion is greater than 60% are NOT entitled to a refund of any portion of institutional charges.
 Students must contact the Records Office as soon as the decision is made to withdraw in order to formalize the decision.
 There will be no refund for reducing course load unless the institution is at fault.